Frequently Asked Questions

 How can I learn about how much money is raised by the PTO and how it is spent?

-Each PTO meeting, the Ben Franklin PTO Treasurer, Stacy Donohue, has a Treasurer Report in which she announces the incoming and outgoing funds from the PTO bank account since the previous PTO meeting.
+Each PTO meeting, the Ben Franklin PTO Treasurer, Kate Schumacher, has a Treasurer Report in which she announces the incoming and outgoing funds from the PTO bank account since the previous PTO meeting.
 Following the PTO meeting, the Ben Franklin PTO Recording Secretary, Megan Coopersmith, posts the Treasurer’s Report within the Meeting Minutes and posts it on the website.
 The PTO Board also publishes at the end of the school year a breakdown as to where all the funds went and the total money that came in for the year.
 To see the end of the year report for the 2018-2019 school year, please click here.

-Do the PTO Board members get paid?
+Do the PTO Board Members get paid?

-No. Becoming an elected PTO Board member is a volunteer position.
+No. Becoming an elected PTO Board Member is a volunteer position.
 PTO Board Members choose to take on their roles because of an interest in enhancing the school, providing special activities and field trips for the students, and connecting the Ben Franklin families together to strengthen the school overall.
 Just like other Ben Franklin families, the PTO Board Members also pay the same price to attend PTO events or purchase PTO goods or services.